You’ll Know it When . . .

 “I know it when I see it.”, U.S. Supreme Court Justice Potter Stewart infamously declared when asked his legal definition of what obscenity is.

-A calling to you will know when you see it—even if it’s just its shadow.
-Or you it.
+With a calling as well, you will know when (and if!*) you see it—even if you view just its shadow.
+Or you’ll hear it.
 Or feel it in your body.
 Or feel it tug on your heart—or somewhere, often deep and distant in your soul.
 Or you, in some other way, sense its presence.

 It can be ephemeral, somatic, and/or visceral.
 People experience callings in different ways, including as:

 Curiosity means both something unusual or alien as well as a sense of wonder or inquisitiveness.
 There’s a tension between these related senses—and the process to reconcile them creates questions.
 Responses to those questions include: to ponder, ask other questions, a discernment process, and ultimately a profession (or rejection there of).

 There’s a compelling drive to bring something into the world.
 We often don’t know it’s purpose—or even its final form.
 The ancients called this force a genius.
 Creators weren’t, as we say today, called geniuses themselves—but rather, each was assumed to have a genius guiding him or her.
 From the same root as genie, geniuses divinely chose and possessed artists and their ilk—sometimes to madness.
 Also called muses—and given names and responsibilities in a pantheon.